 Molly Armour is a criminal defense attorney in Chicago, with an extensive practice in federal and state court.
+She also works with students facing disciplinary issues in higher education.
 Molly is known as a tenacious advocate for her clients who fights tirelessly to win the best outcome.

-As a member of the Federal Defender Program’s Criminal Justice Act panel, she regularly represents individuals in federal district court and has argued before the Seventh Circuit Court of Appeals.
+As a member of the Federal Defender Program’s Criminal Justice Act panel, she regularly represents individuals in federal district court and before the Seventh Circuit Court of Appeals.
 In addition to her federal practice, Molly also defends clients in state court in a wide range of cases — from traffic to terrorism.
-She has experience navigating the unique difficulties of high profile cases.
-Outside of the courtroom, Molly helps clients through expungement, driver’s license reinstatement, and school discipline proceedings.
+She has experience navigating the unique challenges of high profile cases.
+Outside of the courtroom, Molly helps shepherd clients through every stage of the process, with compassion and care.

 In her spare time, Molly provides legal support for those advocating for social justice.
 She is an avid gardener.
 Most of all, Molly loves fighting for her clients.

-For the second year in a row, Molly is a 2017 Super Lawyers’ Rising Star in the practice area of criminal defense.
+Molly has been awarded Super Lawyer again for 2024 in the practice area of criminal defense.
+She has been a Super Lawyer since 2019, and before that was a Super Lawyers’ Rising Star from 2016 to 2018.
 Super Lawyers recognizes outstanding lawyers who have attained a high-degree of peer recognition and professional achievement.

-Molly is also a 2016 Leading Lawyers’ Emerging Lawyer in the practice area of criminal defense.
+Molly has also been consistently named as a Leading Lawyers’ Emerging Lawyer in the practice area of criminal defense.
 Fewer than two percent of Illinois lawyers earn the distinction of being an Emerging Lawyer.
-Molly was previously recognized as an Emerging Lawyer in 2015.